Knitted Bible Experience at St Luke’s Church

-Knitted Bible, a child-friendly exhibition which tours the nation, is in Holmes Chapel at the end of January.
-St Luke’s parish church is the host.
-The Children’s Team Leader, Fiona Pullé and vicar, Canon Rob McLaren have invited village Primary Schools and would like everyone else to know they are welcome to visit the Knitted Bible Experience in St Luke’s starting on the weekend of 29 – 30th January.
+St Luke’s was fortunate to be able to host the Knitted Bible, a child-friendly exhibition which tours the nation, in Holmes Chapel at the end of January.
+The Children’s Team Leader, Fiona Pullé and vicar, Canon Rob McLaren, secured the exhibition to come to St Luke’s and invited village Primary Schools as well as Genesis (photo below) and local parishioners to visit the Knitted Bible Experience in St Luke’s starting on the weekend of 29 – 30th January.

-The Knitted Bible is provided by a team of knitters from an enterprising and ordinary church in Hartlepool.
-Children are helped by the delighting and stretching of their imaginations.
+The Knitted Bible has been produced by a team of knitters from an enterprising and ordinary church in Hartlepool (St George’s United Reform Church).
 Knitted Bible provides 35 scenes from the Bible with colourful backdrops and knitted figures.
-These simple images will help both children and adults to imagine some of the key events of the Old Testament and New Testament.
+These simple images help both children and adults to imagine some of the key events of the Old Testament and New Testament.

 You can find out more about the scenes depicted in the Knitted Bible here.